xornis/Unity-UI-Resource-System/README.md

-# Unity Resource & Popup System
+# Simple Resource & Popup System
 ## Simple and clean system for managing resources with UI feedback.

 ### How to use: